pascaldekloe/jwt/README.md

 … a JSON Web Token (JWT) library for the Go programming language.

 The API enforces secure use by design.
-Unsigned tokens are rejected and no support for encrypted tokens—use wire encryption instead.
+Unsigned tokens are rejected.
+No support for encrypted tokens either—use wire encryption instead.

-* Compact implementation
+* Feature complete
 * No third party dependencies
 * Full unit test coverage
-* Feature complete

 This is free and unencumbered software released into the [public domain](https://creativecommons.org/publicdomain/zero/1.0).